What to expect for your child's Modified Barium Swallow Study

 What should you expect after the exam?

-If your child has a bowel movement after the exam, it may appear white or grayish — do not be alarmed!
+If your child has a bowel movement after the test, it may appear white or grayish — do not be alarmed!
 The barium can cause this discoloration.
 Please note that barium has no nutritional value.
+If you have any concerns, contact your child's physician.

 Exam Results

-The images from your child's exam will be interpreted on the same day, and a report will be sent to your physician's office.
+The images from your child's test will be interpreted, and a report will be sent to your referring physician's office.
+A copy of the report will also be available to you in MyChart.